Esophagogastric junction outflow obstruction

 Esophagogastric junction outflow obstruction (EGJOO) is an esophageal motility disorder characterized by increased pressure where the esophagus connects to the stomach at the lower esophageal sphincter.
 EGJOO is diagnosed by esophageal manometry.
 However, EGJOO has a variety of etiologies; evaluating the cause of obstruction with additional testing, such as upper endoscopy, computed tomography (CT imaging), or endoscopic ultrasound may be necessary.
 When possible, treatment of EGJOO should be directed at the cause of obstruction.
 When no cause for obstruction is found (functional EGJOO), observation alone may be considered if symptoms are minimal.
-Functional EGJOO with significant or refractor symptoms may be treated with pneumatic dilation, per-oral endoscopic myotomy (POEM), or botulinum toxin injection.
+Functional EGJOO with significant or refractory symptoms may be treated with pneumatic dilation, per-oral endoscopic myotomy (POEM), or botulinum toxin injection.

 Types

 EGJOO may be broadly categorized into 4 subgroups: mechanical, functional, medication-related, and artifact.

 Signs and symptoms

 In some cases, EGJOO may cause no symptoms, and the manometry findings are identified during an evaluation prior to anti-reflux surgery.
 In other cases, EGJOO may be identified after an evaluation for esophageal symptoms.
-The most common symptoms are dysphagia (50-75%, typical reflux (29-67%), atypical reflux (21-36%), chest pain (16-46%), abdominal pain (43%) or regurgitation (38%).
+The most common symptoms are dysphagia (50-75%), typical reflux (29-67%), atypical reflux (21-36%), chest pain (16-46%), abdominal pain (43%) or regurgitation (38%).
 One study suggested about 5% of individuals have no symptoms.